The Classification of Real Singularities Using Singular. Part III: Unimodal Singularities of Corank 2

 where $v_1,v_2\in\R[x,y]$ and $c\in\R$.
 Applying the transformation $x\mapsto x-v_1$, $y\mapsto y-v_2$ results in transforming the part of $f$ of weighted degree $d'_w$ to $cm_1$.
 A case by case analysis shows that we can always choose $v_2=0$.
 See line \ref{line:write in Arnold system} in Algorithm \ref{alg:ClassPara}.

 Since all terms of $w$-degree greater than $d'_w$ are above the weighted determinacy, they can be deleted.

 \begin{remark} The question may be asked why we change the strategy, in the sense that we iteratively consider the terms of increasing standard degree in the process of removing all terms underneath $\Gamma(T)$ and the terms of increasing $w$-degree above $\Gamma(T)$.
-The reason is that canceling terms underneath $\Gamma(T)$ can only be done using transformations of negative filtration with respect to $w$, since the terms underneath $\Gamma(T)$ have negative $w$-degree.
+The reason is that canceling terms underneath $\Gamma(T)$ can only be done using transformations of negative filtration with respect to $w$, since the terms underneath $\Gamma(T)$ have smaller $w$-degree than the terms on $\Gamma(T)$.
 This means that in the process of deleting monomials of a given $w$-degree, monomials of lower and higher $w$-degree may be created.
 Since the filtration of a transformation with respect to the standard degree cannot be negative, this is not the case when canceling terms by increasing standard degree via the above methods.
-However, terms above $\Gamma(T)$ are canceled using transformations with non-negative filtration with respect to $w$ via the above method and therefore we consider terms by increasing $w$-degree in this case, which leads to a much simpler process. \end{remark} In the case where $\Gamma(T)$ has two faces, Theorem \ref{principalpart} allows us to delete all monomials above $\Gamma(T)$.
+However, terms above $\Gamma(T)$ are canceled using transformations with non-negative filtration with respect to $w$ via the above method and therefore we consider terms by increasing $w$-degree in this case, which leads to a much simpler process. \end{remark}